Last Updated: September 27, 2019 Abhishek Gurung

 - Place: Visakhapatnam

-- Highlight: The five days festival of Kalyanotsava (marriage of Varaha Narasimha) is celebrated annually.
+- Highlight: The five days festival of Kalyanotsavam (marriage of Varaha Narasimha) is celebrated annually.

 Gollalamamidada Rama Temple: Seek blessings of Lord Rama in a temple seated by the river in Gollalamamidada

-Seated on the banks of river Thulya Bhaga, Gollalamamidada Rama Temple is a well-known Hindu pilgrimage destination that gathers the followers of Lord Rama.
-This holy place is located in the eastern part of Godavari District of Andhra Pradesh and it also known as Sri Kodanda Rama temple.
-Rama Navami is one of the famous and auspicious festival celebrated here.
+Seated on the banks of River Thulya Bhaga, Gollalamamidada Rama Temple is a well-known Hindu pilgrimage destination that gathers the followers of Lord Rama.
+This holy place is located in the eastern part of Godavari District of Andhra Pradesh and it is also known as Sri Kodanda Rama temple.
+Among the festivals that attract devotees to the temple, Rama Navami is one of the famous and auspicious festivals celebrated here.

 - Main Deity: Lord Rama